 I print my vocals after I’m done with the tuning process, because no matter how incredible plugins may be at their job, they can slow down my computer and make it really difficult to work.
 After I’ve imported my vocals into my most recent session — where the most updated version of my track exists — I make any necessary adjustments to the entire song.

 Even though I try to send all my tracks to a professional engineer, I still like to EQ and compress my vocals, and add delay and reverb to my linking first, just to get an impression of what I’d like to hear in the end result.
 When you get a mix engineer on board to share their thoughts and expertise — if you print all the FX buses and specify that you want them in there — there is a very high chance you’ll get back a mix that sounds really close to what you had pictured!

 Bonus Tip: EQ

 In this article, I’ve mainly focused on the vocal production process and how to get your vocals mix-ready.
-But, a general note about EQing your vocals, if you want to give yourself or your mix engineer a head start: You’ll always need to turn down the frequencies below 100 Hz for all those room sounds and boost the 5-20 kHz range a little bit to give your vocals some brightness.
-As for subtractive EQ: Don’t take anything out unless it’s absolutely necessary.
+Here’s a general note about EQing your vocals if you want to give yourself or your engineer a head start: You’ll always need to turn down the frequencies below 100 Hz for all those room sounds and boost the 5-20 kHz range a little bit to give your vocals some brightness.
+As for subtractive EQ, don’t take anything out unless it’s absolutely necessary.
 Every time you cut some frequencies in the vocal performance range, your vocals will inevitably lose some of their fullness.

-If all this sounds overwhelming and frustrating to you, the truth is: yes, sometimes it can be!
-But having complete control over my vocal production has liberated me as a singer/producer, and even as a writer.
+If all this sounds overwhelming and frustrating to you, the truth is that it sometimes can be!
+Having complete control over my vocal production has liberated me as a singer/producer, and even as a writer, however.
 I’ve noticed growth in my musicianship because I developed my own techniques over the years, most of which I just shared with you, and I’ve realized that my process is shorter and my product is better each time I embark on a new project.
 And the joy I get from that realization is truly priceless.